On-Campus Interviewing (OCI)

-- Campus interviews might have you sign up for timeslots using Handshake.
-Make sure you look at your announcements and emails if you are invited to interview.
+- Campus interviews might have you sign up for time slots using Handshake.
+Make sure you update your handshake preferences in order to receive announcements and emails regarding invitations to interview.
 Deadlines to sign up are also located on positions linked to interview dates.

 - Many top employers hold interviews on campus around Fall and Spring Career Days, be sure to follow up to see which employers will be here.

 - Employers interviewing on campus may host information sessions which is a great opportunity to meet the recruiters before your interview and learn about the employer.
 Employers love participation!
 Check our events calendar for upcoming dates.

 - If you are looking to apply to On-Campus Interviews, you can go about this two different ways: searching for specific interviews and then applying to the related jobs, or by searching for and applying to specific jobs that are connected to interview schedules.

 - You can select On-Campus Interviews from the top menu to view interviews that will be taking place on your school's campus.
 You can type in a keyword directly to search, or you can use a filter or multiple filters to customize your search.

 How do I sign up for an interview?
 The employer said I was picked to sign up.

 - If you select an Interview Schedule that you've already applied to, you will see messaging like this:

 - Once you've been chosen by an employer for an On-Campus Interview, you'll receive a notification in Handshake.